+- All Principles now get up to 2 documents.

+- Principle 11 gets up to 4 documents.

+- NO Photos/Collages

-- Principles 1, 3 get up to 2 documents. - Principle 11 gets up to 4 documents. - All other Principles get 1.NO Photos/Collages - May submit one additional piece of evidence by checking box and submitting (May be a video).
+- May submit one additional piece of evidence by checking box and submitting (May be a video).

 Suggestions: Letters on CE from Principal; flyers; CE agenda; lesson plan; service-learning project; student reflection; SEL competencies; local news article; school climate survey result; attendance; academic growth stats, charts,